 Current Access Center Students: We're glad you're back!

-You will be required to meet with your advisor at least once a year to renew accommodations.
+You may be required to meet with your advisor at least once a year to renew accommodations.
 Some accommodations require meeting with your advisor every semester.
-Your check in date can be seen on your MyAccess Dashboard (See below).
-In addition, you will see any reminders your Access Advisor has for you, as well as your To-Do List.
+Your check in date can be found on your MyAccess Dashboard.
+In addition, reminders from your Advisor will be found under the Reminder for Your Student Profile heading.
+Your To Do List will also be found on this page.

 If your expiration date does not fall within the semester for which you are requesting accommodations, you may renew your accommodations without scheduling an appointment with your advisor.
 To renew your accommodations you simply need to request accommodations for your classes using MyAccess.
 For information on how to do this, please review our tutorials, or schedule an orientation meeting with your advisor.